wknudson/startup/notes.md

 ## CSS

-This took a couple hours to get it how I wanted.
-It was important to make it responsive and Bootstrap helped with that.
-It looks great on all kinds of screen sizes.

-Bootstrap seems a bit like magic.
-It styles things nicely, but is very opinionated.
-You either do, or you do not.
-There doesn't seem to be much in between.

-I did like the navbar it made it super easy to build a responsive header.
+I did the CSS practice.
+It was kind of hard and I had to look up a lot of things because I did not know the key words.
+I got it to a point that looks good.

 ```html
       <nav class="navbar navbar-expand-lg bg-body-tertiary">